-There may also be times when you get a bill from a provider for the full cost of medical care you have received.
-In many cases, you should send this bill to us instead of paying it.
-We will look at the bill and decide whether the services should be covered.
+Our network providers bill the plan directly for your covered services and drugs - you should not receive a bill for covered services or drugs.
+If you get a bill for medical care or drugs you have received, you should send this bill to us so that we can pay it.
+When you send us the bill, we will look at the bill and decide whether the services should be covered.
 If we decide they should be covered, we will pay the provider directly.